-87. Barbados law prohibits companies from issuing shares in bearer form.
+Barbados law prohibits companies from issuing shares in bearer form.
 Where a licensee decides that companies with nominee shareholders represent an acceptable business risk, they should exercise care in conducting transactions.
-Licensees should ensure they can identify the beneficial owners of such companies and should immobilise bearer shares and bearer share warrants19 as a means of monitoring the identity of such companies by, for example, requiring custody by:
+Licensees should ensure they can identify the beneficial owners of such companies and should immobilise bearer shares as a means of monitoring the identity of such companies by, for example, requiring custody by:

 - a.
 The licensee, or its subsidiary, regulated affiliate, parent or holding company; - b.
-A recognized regulated financial institution in a jurisdiction with equivalent AML/CFT standards; and
+A recognized regulated financial institution in a jurisdiction with equivalent AML/CFT standards: and - c.
+Requiring the prior approval before shares can be exchanged.